Virtual Headache Specialist

 What is SAVI Dual?

-Transcranial magnetic stimulation (TMS) treatments are discussed in greater detail here.
-The first neuromodulation device which was FDA cleared for migraine treatment was the Single-Pulse Transcranial Magnetic Stimulation (sTMS), made by the company eNeura.
-It was initially FDA cleared for the acute treatment of episodic migraine with aura in adults in December 2013.
-It then received FDA clearance for both acute and preventive treatment of migraine in adults in 2017.
-This clearance was then expanded to the acute and preventive treatment of migraine in children 12 years of age and older in February 2019.
+Transcranial magnetic stimulation (TMS) treatments are discussed in greater detail here, and have been used for depression as well.
+The first neuromodulation device FDA cleared for migraine treatment was the Single-Pulse Transcranial Magnetic Stimulation (sTMS), made by the company eNeura.
+It was initially FDA cleared for the acute treatment of migraine in adults in December 2013.
+It then received additional FDA clearance for preventive treatment of migraine in adults in 2017.
+In February 2019, FDA clearance expanded to the acute and preventive treatment of migraine in children 12 years of age and older.
+The current model is called SAVI Dual.
+Prior models included the Spring TMS and sTMS mini.

 @neuralgroover Neuromodulation Devices For Migraine Part 1: SAVI Dual… #SAVIDual #Neuromodulation #NeuromodulationForMigraine #TMS #sTMS #tmstreatment #electromagnetic #TranscranialMagneticStimulation #eNeura #Migraine #migrainerelieftok #ChronicMigraine #Migrainerelief #MigraineAbortive #migraineprevention #MigrainePreventive #Neurology #HeadacheSpecialist #Headachedoc #headachedoctor #headachemedicine #migrainesociety #migrainetok #migrainetiktok #neuroscience #neurologist #brain #braindoctor #neurologistsoftiktok #headachetiktok #medical #medicaltiktok #medicaltiktoks #MigraineWarrior #headaches #Neuro #neurologytiktok #neurotok #headache #MigraineAwareness #foryou #fyp #tiktok #foryourpage #explore #trending #health #wellness #migrainesufferer #pain #depression #anxiety #chronicpain #medicalinnovation #veteran #veterans #vasystem #veteransadministration #veteransbenefits #concussion #tbi #traumaticbraininjury #combatveteran @eneura ♬ original sound – Virtual Headache Specialist🤯